zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-victorious; "All actions are suffering" I have more confidence... (omitted) "All laws are selfless" I have more confidence... (omitted) "Where Any collection is an end to the law" I am more confident, I trust (fixed) more, I am more victorious.”
+victorious; "All actions are suffering" I have more confidence... (omitted) "All laws are selfless" I have more confidence... (omitted) "Where Any collection is an end to the law" I am more confident, I trust (fixed) more, I am more victorious."
 For this, I gain more confidence.

 "After hearing the words of Mou Ni": Mou is called Zhi... (omitted) He is Mou Ni after being dyed with the net.
 "After hearing Muni's words": "Your speech,